 Of course, there’s a tradeoff here.
 Unfortunately, the only way to equalize your tunes is if you tell the headphones to default to SBC over the app.
 Though you’ll probably not notice anything amiss when you’re on the go, the fact of the matter is you’re going to be listening with a lower bitrate and audio quality.
 As it sits without an update to the app: you can only use aptX HD, LDAC, and AAC with the default overly-bassy sound profile.

-Sony had a hit on their hands in 2016 with the MDR-1000X, and the successor to that standout is no less special.
-Frankly, I’m floored by these headphones, even if they fall prey to the audio industry’s attempts to catch up with Beats.
+Frankly, these are still excellent headphones that aren’t really a downgrade from the newer WH-1000XM3 unless you only have USB-C chargers.
 While having a healthy bass bump can be a good thing, the current trends toward overemphasis are perplexing and… wrong.
 Sony did a fantastic thing in allowing consumers to customize their own sound, and sidestepping the issue entirely.
-The WH-1000X M2 sound fantastic, even when you mess around with the EQ settings.
+The WH-1000XM2 sound fantastic, even when you mess around with the EQ settings.

 Obviously, $350 is a lot of money to spend on headphones, and if you need to find a bargain online you can probably nab the almost-as-good MDR-1000X for a healthy discount.
 They’re almost as good, if I’m being completely honest—though you are losing a tiny bit of ANC performance, and impressive app functionality.
-There’s also the option of the Bose QC35 II, but you’re going to want the better sound quality of the Sony.
-It’s just that good.
+There’s also the option of the Shure Aonic 50, but those headphones run nearly $400.
+If you want the best raw noise cancellation, though, invest in Shure’s headset.